Dry Eye Treatment in Brooklyn, NY

 New York Laser Vision is an Accredited Dry Eye Center

 While everyone occasionally has dry eyes, for others, the condition is chronic.
 For those individuals, the condition can cause several uncomfortable symptoms.
-When you come to our Brooklyn office, the eye doctor will determine if you have chronic dry eye syndrome and what treatment options may work best for your individual needs.

 Most of the time, dry eye syndrome is a condition that is chronic and progressive.
 However, with proper management, it is possible to reduce your symptoms and experience significant improvement in your overall comfort.
 Some of the symptoms of chronic dry eye are:

 - Stringy mucus that comes from the eyes

 - Stinging or burning sensations

 - Feeling of foreign body in the eyes